zillow-cluster-project/zillow-cluster-repo/README.md

 ## <a name="stats"></a>Statistical Analysis
 [[Back to top](#top)]

-### Stats Test 1: Chi Square
+### Stats Test 1: T-Test: One-Sample, One-Tail

 #### Hypothesis:
-- The null hypothesis (H<sub>0</sub>) is: The Decade Built and Tax Value are independent.
+- The null hypothesis (H<sub>0</sub>) is: The absolute value mean logerror of homes with positive logerror is less than or equal to the absolute value mean logerror of homes with negative logerror.
-- The alternate hypothesis (H<sub>1</sub>) is: There is a relationship between tax value and the Decade Built.
+- The alternate hypothesis (H<sub>1</sub>) is: The absolute value mean logerror of homes with positive logerror is greater than the absolute value mean logerror of homes with negative logerror.

 #### Confidence level and alpha value:
 - I established a 95% confidence level
 - alpha = 1 - confidence, therefore alpha is 0.05

 #### Results:
-- We reject the null hypothesis that The Decade Built and Tax Value are independent
-- There is a relationship between tax value and the Decade Built
-- 3.9309219442730487e-16
-- Chi2 214095.42
-- Degrees of Freedom 208846
+- Fail to Reject the Null Hypothesis.
+- Findings suggest homes with positive logerror have a lower or equal mean absolute value logerror than homes with a negative logerror.

-### Stats Test 2: Chi Square
+### Stats Test 2: T-Test: One-Sample, One-Tail

 #### Hypothesis:
-- The null hypothesis (H<sub>0</sub>) is: The Year Built in LA and Tax value are independent.
+- The null hypothesis (H<sub>0</sub>) is: Cluster 3 has a greater than or equal mean tax value than the population.
-- The alternate hypothesis (H<sub>1</sub>) is: There is a relationship between Tax Value and the Year Built in LA.
+- The alternate hypothesis (H<sub>1</sub>) is: Cluster 3 has a lower mean tax value than the population.

 #### Confidence level and alpha value:
 - I established a 95% confidence level